ryry0/serpens/README.md

     * when you do bind mounts, you need to use the symbolic link `/c/..../dir`.
     * Docker scan does not seem to  work within the wsl 1 environment.

-* Need to forward an X server port and install an x client on the host to use x programs.
-* Test image with numpy/matplotlib/umap/ipython notebooks